rebecavalverde/help-docs/docs/en/editor/tuning.md

 ---
 title: "Tablature: Tuning and Capo"
-description: With Flat, you can create tabs synced with your music notation up to 14 strings with the tuning and capo you want
+description: With Flat, you can create tabs and chord grids synced with your music notation up to 14 strings with the tuning and capo you want
 nav: editor
 pid: instruments
 permalink: en/music-notation-software/tuning.html
 ---

-With Flat, you can create Tabs for plucked string instruments up to 14 strings with your own tuning and capo.
+With Flat, you can create Tabs and chord grids for plucked string instruments up to 14 strings with your own tuning and capo.
 The tablatures are always synced with the music notation, which makes the notation or the tabs easy to input, based on your preference.

-You can change the tuning and capo of your tabs at two places on Flat:
+You can change the tuning and capo of your tabs and chord chrids at two places on Flat:
 * **In the editor**, you can change the configuration of existing tabs.
 When changing the tuning or capo configuration, your existing tablature will be updated accordingly.
 * **[With a custom instrument](/help/en/music-notation-software/custom-instruments.html)**: you create the configuration with the tuning/capo you want and save it in your account.
 Then, you will be able to use these instruments when creating new scores/tabs or adding new instruments in existing scores.